olcf/olcf-user-docs/training/olcf_gpu_hackathons.rst

 To submit a proposal, please visit `gpuhackathons.org/events
 <https://gpuhackathons.org/events>`__, click on the event you'd like to attend,
 and submit the form.

 .. raw:: html

-   <p style="font-size:20px"><b>Costs?</b></p>

-Events are free for the selected participants.
-The organizers will provide a meeting room, lunches, mentors, and access to compute resources.

-.. raw:: html